-Ms. Sinha began her professional career as an investment banker at Morgan Stanley where she focused on mergers and acquisitions, followed by a marketing career at Procter & Gamble and Unilever, during which she helped restructure the Asia Pacific operations of Elizabeth Arden.
-In 2010, she conducted a study for Goldman, Sachs Asia on Asian leadership.
+Ms. Sinha began her professional career as an investment banker at Morgan Stanley, followed by a marketing career at P&G and Unilever, during which she helped restructure the Asia Pacific operations of Elizabeth Arden.
+In 2010, she conducted a study for Goldman Sachs, Asia on Leadership.

 She is passionate about women’s leadership education and the empowerment of women entrepreneurs.
 Her early inspiration was her volunteer work with the girls of Mother Teresa’s orphanage, during her formative years growing up in Calcutta, India.

 She holds a BA (economics, art history) magna cum laude from Smith College where she was elected to Phi Beta Kappa; and an MBA in finance and marketing (Beta Gamma Sigma) from Columbia University.

 She lives in New York City with her husband, three children and two dogs.